vsr2158/SAM_enable_enterprisesupport_controltower_linked/README.md

 * IAM user or profile with permission to create all the required resources as per the architecture
 * Enterprise support enabled on the management account, this allows for AWS Support API access
 * Deployment should be done in Control Tower home region

-The Serverless Application Model Command Line Interface (SAM CLI) is an extension of the AWS CLI that adds functionality for building and testing Lambda applications.
-It uses Docker to run your functions in an Amazon Linux environment that matches Lambda.

-To use the SAM CLI, you need the following tools:

 * SAM CLI - [Install the SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)
 * [Python 3 installed](https://www.python.org/downloads/)

+AWS Serverless Application Model is a great way to package and quickly deploy serverless applications such of these which are completely event driven, to learn more about SAM refer to [AWS documentation](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html).

+The SAM CLI is an extension of the AWS CLI that adds functionality for building and testing Lambda applications.
+It uses Docker to run your functions in an Amazon Linux environment that matches Lambda.

 ## Clone the repo